freifunk-kiel/site-ffki/README.md

 Firmware Site Config for Freifunk Kiel
 --------------------------------------

-The Freifunk nightly firmware is based on gluon branch v2018.2.x
+The Freifunk firmware is based on gluon

 You can always find
 the latest gluon documentation at: